Crazyhouse: Notation

 Crazyhouse's notation system is an extension of the standard algebraic notation.
-A drop is notated by inserting an at sign between the piece type and the destination square unless the dropped piece is a pawn, in which case only the at sign and the destination square are used.
+A drop is notated with the appropriate letter indicating the piece, with an at sign placed immediately before the destination square.
 For example, N@d5 means "knight is dropped on d5."

 FEN

 There is no standard FEN specification for Crazyhouse.
 Lichess uses an extended version of FEN, adding a 9th rank as a reserve.
 Here is an example of Lichess's FEN implementation: